marvinrobot78/MacBookPro-14-3-Ubuntu/README.md

 ### What didn't work
 - Wifi: It was partly functional, but was not fully usable.
 Only 2.4Ghz access points shown with poor level and can be connected;
-- Bluetooth;
 - Touchbar;
 - Sound;
 - Camera.

 ### What still doesn't work
+- Bluetooth - this should work with this patch https://github.com/leifliddy/macbook12-bluetooth-driver however that is broken with the 6.8.0 kernel, see: https://github.com/leifliddy/macbook12-bluetooth-driver/issues/24
 - Suspend (Can not resume many hardware);
   2016 version seems to work with following method: https://ubuntuforums.org/showthread.php?t=2492426 But, 2017 version seems doesn't work.
 - Hibernation (When I execute `systemctl hibernate`, it seems shutting down);
-- TouchID (It seems diffucult.
-There might be a possibility.
-Please see this: https://github.com/Dunedan/mbp-2016-linux/issues/71#issuecomment-528545490);
+- TouchID (It seems difficult, but there might be a possibility.
+See: https://github.com/Dunedan/mbp-2016-linux/issues/71#issuecomment-528545490);

 The following notes mostly document what worked to get Wifi, Touchbar, Camera, and Sound working.